-However, since a SOA can be either a monolith or be comprised of multiple microservices — you can also class the SOA as a superset of microservices.
+However, since an SOA can be either a monolith or be composed of multiple microservices — you can also class the SOA as a superset of microservices.

 But no matter how you describe SOA vs microservices, getting content from Contentful into your apps is always a matter of sending a GET request to our Content Delivery Network, or CDN, that in turn delivers your data back to you as JSON.

-Our Content Infrastructure is built around the idea of using API-calls to reach content via our reliable CDN.
+Our content platform is built on the idea of using API-calls to reach content via our reliable CDN.
 Or in the words of Deane Barker: "It's a CDN for structured content objects.
 You basically just toss modeled objects up into the cloud."

 Regardless of how many users you have, our CDN has the muscles to always deliver your content on time.
 The Contentful CDN is designed so that your users are always close to one of our delivery nodes.

 No one knows your projects better than you.
-That’s why we designed Contentful to make getting data in and out you applications as easy as possible.
+That’s why we designed Contentful to make getting data in and out of your applications as easy as possible.

 Long gone are the days when you had to rely on all kinds of creative hacks to ensure that your content looked the way you wanted it to in your applications.
-With Contentful you always have a clear separation between content and presentation data (like HTML).
-In short : we’ve made sure that old school CMSs will no longer dictate how you develop applications.
+With Contentful, you always have a clear separation between content and presentation data (like HTML).
+In short, we’ve made sure that old-school CMSes will no longer dictate how you develop applications.

 So no matter if you have to work with old legacy systems, or if you’re looking to use the latest and greatest stack, Contentful will make the integration between your applications and their content easy.

 Developers like JSON and so do we.
 Getting content in and out of Contentful is all about JSON.
-This makes building enterprise application with Contentful easy, fast and future-proof.
-With Contentful, you never have to install a third party tool, or work with plug-ins, to get content delivered to your applications.
+This makes building enterprise applications with Contentful easy, fast and future-proof.
+With Contentful, you never have to install a third-party tool, or work with plug-ins, to get content delivered to your applications.
 All you have to do is send a request to our rock-solid CDN, and your data will be delivered back to you as JSON.